 Oil, grease, wax, etc.

 There is no good reason to wipe a surface with an organic solvent unless there is evidence that an organic contaminate is present on the surface.
 We are all familiar with solvents like acetone, lacquer thinner and proprietary mixtures like DuPont Prep-Sol™ formulated to remove specific contaminants.
 Most solvents of this type will remove organic contaminants such as oil, grease, wax, etc. Wiping a surface with an organic solvent may seem like a great idea, but these solvents may dissolve contaminates from rags and deposit them on the work surface where they can prevent epoxy adhesion.
 This is not a good practice for surface preparation.
 Silicone is a well-known mold-release agent and incidentally an ingredient in many home laundry fabric softeners.
 A surface can get contaminated by the silicone that the organic solvent extracts from a wiping rag.
 Many organic solvents can dissolve the man-made fibers found in rags.
-An acetone wipe down can deposit plastic on the surface you are trying to clean.
+An acetone wipe-down can deposit plastic on the surface you are trying to clean.
 These dissolved plastics can act just like a mold release, which is the opposite of surface preparation for good epoxy adhesion.

 If you suspect something is contaminating the surface that will require a solvent to remove, use plain white paper towels to wipe on the solvent and fresh paper towels to dry the surface.
 Do not use rags.
 To avoid re-depositing the contaminate on the surface, wipe off the solvent while it is still wet.
 Change paper towels frequently both for the wiping on the solvent and drying off the surface.

 Despite the dust, a freshly sanded surface is about as clean as a surface can get, but there is always an urge to rub your hand over it to check for smoothness.
 This is not a good practice unless you are wearing a clean glove.
-This is because your skin may deposit oils on the surface, contaminated the surface you’ve just prepared.
+This is because your skin may deposit oils on the surface, contaminating the surface you’ve just prepared.
 The salt on your skin may speed corrosion of metal surfaces, resulting in epoxy adhesion problems.

 Good methods for removing sanding dust are to vacuum it off, sweep it off with a non-contaminated bench brush, or wash it off with water.
-But you don’t need to remove every last particle of sanding dust to get good epoxy adhesion; bits of remaining sanding dust should have no more detrimental effect adhesion than an epoxy filler, which is to say, don’t worry about it.
+But you don’t need to remove every last particle of sanding dust to get good epoxy adhesion; bits of remaining sanding dust should have no more detrimental effect on adhesion than an epoxy filler, which is to say, don’t worry about it.

 The manufacturers of sticky tack rags maintain that wiping a surface with their products will not leave a residue.
 However, it is probable that the rag will leave a residue although most paints and varnishes contain enough solvent to remove or dissolve the residue.
 Epoxy, in contrast, contains none of these aggressive solvents.
 Residue from sticky tack rags can cause adhesion problems and fisheyes in subsequent coats of epoxy.
 An alternative surface preparation method is to use a dry tack rag that will leave no residue.